codingadventures/LINQBridgeVs/README.md

 No need to manually install LINQPad beforehand as it is built into LINQBridge

+## Compatibility

+LINQBridge is compatible for Visual Studio 2012 and Visual Studio 2010.
+At the moment available **only for .NET Framework 4.0**

 ## Known Issues

 ***Could not load file or assembly LINQBridge.DynamicVisualizer.V11.dll or one of its dependencies.***